 2. Fall Festivals Return To Breckenridge

-The Breck Film celebrates its 40th Anniversary in September as well, and this year’s festival features film screenings, parties, and outdoor viewings.
+The Breck Film Fest is held annually in September, and this year’s 4-day festival features film screenings, parties, and outdoor viewings.
 This year’s films will be screened in person across three theater venues in Breck with multiple party venues each night.

 You don’t have to wait for the Craft Spirits Festival to sip the taste of the Rockies.
 The Breckenridge Distillery is the world’s highest distillery and restaurant that serves up Chef Burke’s patented 40-day dry-age process steaks.
 Tours and tastings are scheduled daily on Airport Road, and the new Breckenridge Distillery’s Founder’s Lab Blending Experience lets you nerd out with the distillers to become a master blender.
 You can learn how to aggregate flavors while building a whiskey blend, then hand bottle your creation, and complete the task with a customized label.